KhadijaMehmood05/neurofive-weather-dashboard/README.md

-🌤️ Weather Dashboard
+# 🌤️ Weather Dashboard

-A responsive weather dashboard that fetches real-time weather information using the Open-Meteo API.
-Users can search for any city and view current weather conditions along with a 3-day forecast.
+A responsive weather dashboard that fetches real-time weather information using the **Open-Meteo API**.
+Users can search for any city and view current weather conditions, temperature, weather icons, and a **3-day forecast**.

-The project is built using HTML, CSS, and JavaScript with Fetch API and async/await for handling live weather data.
+This project demonstrates API integration using **JavaScript Fetch API**, **async/await**, and dynamic DOM updates to display live weather data.

-🚀 Features
+## 🚀 Features

-🔍 Search weather by city name
+- 🔍 Search weather by city name
-🌡️ Display current temperature
+- 🌡️ Display current temperature
-🌤️ Show weather conditions with icons
+- 🌤️ Show weather conditions with icons
-📅 Display a 3-day weather forecast
+- 📅 Display a 3-day weather forecast
-⏳ Loading state while fetching weather data
+- ⏳ Loading state while fetching weather data
-❌ Friendly error handling for invalid city searches
+- ❌ Friendly error handling for invalid city searches
-📱 Responsive design for different screen sizes
+- 📱 Responsive design for different screen sizes

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-HTML5
+- **HTML5**
-CSS3
+- **CSS3**
-JavaScript (ES6)
+- **JavaScript (ES6)**
-Fetch API
+- **Fetch API**
-Async/Await
+- **Async/Await**
-Open-Meteo Weather API
+- **Open-Meteo Weather API**

-🌐 API Used
+## 🌐 API Integration

-This project uses the free public Open-Meteo API.
+This project uses the free public **Open-Meteo API** to fetch live weather information.

-Geocoding API is used to convert city names into geographical coordinates.
+- **Geocoding API:** Converts city names into geographical coordinates.
-Forecast API is used to fetch current weather information and a 3-day forecast.
+- **Forecast API:** Retrieves current weather conditions and 3-day forecast data.

-🔄 Async Loading and Error Handling
+## 🔄 Async Loading and Error Handling

-I used JavaScript async/await with the Fetch API to handle requests to the Open-Meteo weather API.
-A loading message is displayed while the API request is in progress so users know that data is being fetched.
-I implemented try/catch error handling to manage failed requests and invalid city searches.
-A friendly error message is shown when weather data cannot be retrieved, providing a better user experience.
+The application uses **JavaScript async/await with the Fetch API** to handle requests to the Open-Meteo weather API.
+A loading state is displayed while the API request is in progress so users know that data is being fetched.
+Error handling is implemented using **try/catch** to manage invalid city searches and failed API requests.
+A friendly error message is displayed whenever weather data cannot be retrieved.

-📸 Demo
+## 📸 Demo

-The dashboard allows users to search different cities and displays live weather information including temperature, weather conditions, weather icons, and a 3-day forecast.
+The weather dashboard allows users to search different cities and view live weather details including temperature, weather conditions, icons, and a 3-day forecast.

-👩‍💻 Developed By
+## 👩‍💻 Developed By

-Khadija Mehmood
+**Khadija Mehmood**

 Frontend Web Development Internship
-Neurofive Solutions
+**Neurofive Solutions**